pulp/pulpcore/docs/dev/reference/code-api/platform-api/app/viewsets.md

 All viewsets documented here should be imported directly from the `pulpcore.app.viewsets` namespace.

-Viewsets that dispatch tasks that are descendants of {class}`~pulpcore.tasking.tasks.UserFacingTask` should return an {class}`~pulpcore.app.response.OperationPostponedResponse`.
+Viewsets that dispatch tasks that are descendants of `pulpcore.tasking.tasks.UserFacingTask` should return an `pulpcore.app.response.OperationPostponedResponse`.

 ```{eval-rst}
 .. automodule:: pulpcore.app.viewsets